Morning, Tuesday, 14th January 2025

 Delegates will examine issues around the remit and role of the independent regulator and its relationships and coordination with existing league, national and international football governing bodies, after UEFA warned ministers in September against what they termed government interference in sporting competition.
 Priorities for ensuring independence and regulatory transparency will be discussed, as well as regulatory intervention in the suitability of new club owners.

-Further sessions focus on the operation of the so-called shadow regulator - the body established by the Department of Culture, Media and Sport to lay the groundwork for the IFR - including what will be needed to ensure a smooth transition to full regulation and the expectations of key stakeholders in engaging with preparatory work.
+Further sessions focus on the operation of the so-called shadow regulator - the body established by the Department for Culture, Media and Sport to lay the groundwork for the IFR - including what will be needed to ensure a smooth transition to full regulation and preparatory work for the publishing of the State of the Game report.

 It will also be an opportunity to consider approaches to financial sustainability in women’s football and the priorities for the newly established Women's Professional League Ltd running the top two leagues in England.